haroonalrasheed/641a/professional-history/index.md

 - Consultant to the <a href="http://www.idrc.ca" target="_blank">International Development Research Centre</a>, 2011

-- Lecturer in <i>Sociology of Information Systems</i> for the <a href="http://www.londoninternational.ac.uk" target="_blank">University of London External Programme</a>, 2009-2010
+- Lecturer on <i>Sociology of Information Systems</i> for the <a href="http://www.londoninternational.ac.uk" target="_blank">University of London External Programme</a>, 2009-2010

-- Lecturer in <i>Ethics and Politics of Information Systems</i> for the <a href="http://www.londoninternational.ac.uk" target="_blank">University of London External Programme</a>, 2009-2010
+- Lecturer on <i>Ethics and Politics of Information Systems</i> for the <a href="http://www.londoninternational.ac.uk" target="_blank">University of London External Programme</a>, 2009-2010

 - Contractor for Emerging Technologies at <a href="http://www.itv.com" target="_blank">ITV</a>, 2008